 "There is also another reason why this passage isn’t a good proof text for sola scriptura, which is this: The Christian faith contains doctrines that aren’t found in the Old Testament.
 What’s why even those who favor doing theology “by Scripture alone” don’t favor doing it “by the Old Testament alone.”
 While the Old Testament does contain prophecies that point forward to Jesus as the Messiah, the Christ, it doesn’t contain the whole of the Christian faith."

 Saying that Paul and Silas did not have a compiled New Testament in their hands is nothing but a red herring.
 The fact that Jesus Christ was proven from the Old Testament to be the promised Jewish Messiah does not refute Sola Scriptura.
 The original intent of an author does not rule out a present application to broader conditions.
 It is therefore not out of bounds to cite Acts 17:11-12 as a supporting text for Sola Scriptura.
-It can be inferred from this text that written revelation is the only safe and reliable guide for doctrine.
 The question regarding the extent of the canon, while related, is a separate issue.

 The Bereans had used the Old Testament Scriptures to discern the message delivered by Paul and Silas.
 They had a love for God and His Word in their hearts.
 The Scriptures were read and searched out by these people in humility and eagerness.
 However, in Roman Catholicism it is maintained that scriptural proof is not necessary in order for a dogma to be true.
 The "laypeople" are not allowed to interpret Scripture for themselves: